Dighton Lawn Installation Services

 Contact Dighton's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper lawn installation in Dighton requires careful coordination with municipal waste and material management programs.
-Existing vegetation must be disposed of through the April–November yard waste collection using biodegradable paper bags only (no plastic), in compliance with Massachusetts Department of Environmental Protection regulations.
-Bulk soil and rock should be taken to the Transfer Station, which requires a resident permit and may involve fees.
-Schedule topsoil and amendment deliveries to comply with local traffic rules, and obtain equipment staging permits for large projects.
-Notify neighbors in advance and use Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For further guidance:
+Proper material management is essential for successful lawn installation in Dighton.
+Existing vegetation must be disposed of through the April–November yard waste collection program, using only biodegradable paper bags as required by the Massachusetts Department of Environmental Protection.
+Bulk soil and rock should be taken to the Transfer Station, which requires resident permits and may have associated fees.
+Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects to protect infrastructure.
+Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept in cool, dry conditions.
+Advance notification to neighbors and use of Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation are critical.
+For further guidance, contact:

 Dighton Public Works